Open-EO/openeo-hub/README.md

 If you want to set it up yourself, follow these steps:

 ### Requirements
-Required is Node.js (confirmed to work from version 10 onwards, possibly even earlier) and a MongoDB server (at least version 3.6 to support field names that contain `.` or `$`, [see here](https://docs.mongodb.com/v4.0/reference/limits/#Restrictions-on-Field-Names)).
+Required is Node.js (at least version 12, as required by the mongodb driver) and a MongoDB server (at least version 3.6 to support field names that contain `.` or `$`, [see here](https://docs.mongodb.com/v4.0/reference/limits/#Restrictions-on-Field-Names)).

 ### Database
 1. Install MongoDB, especially `mongod` (tested with v4.0.4)